r74scp/scp/scp-wiki/tags/tags.md

 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/gamers-against-weed gamers-against-weed]** -- Of or related to The Gamers Against Weed group of interest.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/global-occult-coalition global-occult-coalition]** -- Of or related to the Global Occult Coalition (GOC) group of interest.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/golden-horde golden-horde]** -- Of or related to the Golden Horde group of interest.
+* **[https://scp-wiki.wikidot.com/system:page-tags/tag/greazeburger greazeburger]** -- Of or related to the Greazeburger group of interest.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/gru-division-p gru-division-p]** -- Of or related to the GRU Division "P" group of interest.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/herman-fuller herman-fuller]** -- Of or related to the Herman Fuller's Circus of the Disquieting group of interest.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/hmfscp hmfscp]** -- Of or related to His/Her Majesty's Foundation For The Study of Curiosities and Phantasmagoria.